-all
+--all

-Syntax all
+Syntax --all

-ТооІ ielfdumparm

-Description the general properti nclude the contents of all ELF sections in the output, in addition to es of the input file.
-Sections are output in index order, except that ion is output immediately after the section it holds relocations for.
+Description Use this option to include the contents of all ELF sections in the output, in addition to the general properties of the input file.
+Sections are output in index order, except that each relocation section is output immediately after the section it holds relocations for.

-By default, no secti on contents are included in the output.
+By default, no section contents are included in the output.

-X This option is not a vailable in the IDE.

-bin
+--bin

-Syntax bin
+Syntax --bin

-Tool ielftool ielftool

 Description Sets the format of the output file to binary.

-XP To set related option ns, choose:

-Project>Options> Output converter
+Project>Options>Output converter

-checksum

-Syntax checksum { symbol [+offset [,start];range[[] address}:size,algorithm[:[1 2][m][r][i p]] ;range]
+--checksum

+Syntax --checksum

+[,start];range[;range...]

-Parameters symbol The name of the symbol where the checksum value should be stored.
+symbol The name of the symbol where the checksum value should be stored.

 Note that it must exist in the symbol table in the input ELF file.

 offset An offset to the symbol.

-address The absolute address where the checksum value should be stored. size The number of bytes in the checksum: 1, 2, or 4; must not be larger than the size of the checksum symbol. algorithm The checksum algorithm used, one of: • sum, a byte-wise calculated arithmetic sum.
+address The absolute address where the checksum value should be stored. size The number of bytes in the checksum: $1,2,\mathrm{or}4;\mathrm{must}$ not be larger than the size of the checksum symbol. algorithm The checksum algorithm used, one of: • sum, a byte-wise calculated arithmetic sum.
 The result is truncated to 8 bits. • sum8wide, a byte-wise calculated arithmetic sum.
 The result is truncated to the size of the symbol. • sum32, a word-wise (32 bits) calculated arithmetic sum • crc16, CRC16 (generating polynomial 0x11021); used by default • crc32, CRC32 (generating polynomial 0x104C11DB7) • crc=n, CRC with a generating polynomial of n.
-1 2 If specified, can be one of: • 1 - Specifies one's complement. • 2 - Specifies two's complement. m Reverses the order of the bits within each byte when calculating the checksum. r Reverses the byte order of the input data within each word of size $size$. i p Use either i or p, if the start value is bigger than 0.
-If specified, can be one of: i - Initializes the checksum value with the start value. p - Prefixes the input data with a word of size size that contains the start value. start By default, the initial value of the checksum is 0.
+1 2 If specified, can be one of: 1 - Specifies one's complement.
+2 - Specifies two's complement. m Reverses the order of the bits within each byte when calculating the checksum. r Reverses the byte order of the input data within each word of size $size$ . i p Use either i or p, if the $start$ value is bigger than 0.
+If specified, can be one of: • i - Initializes the checksum value with the start value. • p - Prefixes the input data with a word of size $size$ that contains the $start$ value. start By default, the initial value of the checksum is 0.
 If necessary, use $start$ to supply a different initial value.
-If not 0, then either i or p must be specified. range The address range on which the checksum should be calculated.
-Hexadecimal and decimal notation is allowed (for example, $0 \times 8002 - 0 \times 8FFF$). ТооІ ielftool Description ranges.
-The checksun symbol will be gener calculated checksum lculate a checksum with the specified algorithm for the specified m will then replace the original value in symbol .
-A new absolute rated; with the symbol name suffixed with value containing the .
-This symbol can be used for accessing the checksum value later ample during debugging.
+If not 0, then either $i$ or $p$ must be specified. range The address range on which the checksum should be calculated.
+Hexadecimal and decimal notation is allowed (for example, $0x8002-0x8FFF$ ).
+1 6 1 ielftool